 A fee-based firm, Avalon Investment & Advisory allows certain licensed advisors to receive commissions for overseeing securities transactions.
-This represent a potential conflict of interest, as advisors would be incentivized to recommend such transactions.
-(By contrast, a fee-only firm earns compensation solely from client fees, thereby avoiding such conflicts of interest).
+This represents a potential conflict of interest, as advisors would be incentivized to recommend such transactions.
+By contrast, a fee-only firm earns compensation solely from client fees, thereby avoiding such conflicts of interest.

 Avalon Investment & Advisory Background

 Avalon Investment & Advisory opened for business in Houston in 2001, with its San Antonio branch coming into existence in 2014.
 The firm is owned by a combination of in-house employees and The Cynosure Group, a firm located in Utah that works with family offices.
 No single individual or entity owns more than 25% of the firm's shares, though.

 Avalon Investment & Advisory employs 48 advisors between its two offices.
 Among these are two certified financial planners (CFPs), seven chartered financial analysts (CFAs) and one certified public accountant (CPA).

 Avalon Investment & Advisory Client Types and Minimum Account Sizes

 Avalon Investment & Advisory has almost 1,900 clients, and most of them are high-net-worth individuals.
 The firm also works with non-high-net-worth individuals, pooled investment vehicles, pensions and other retirement plans, trusts, corporations, insurance companies, investment advisors and charitable organizations.

 Avalon Investment & Advisory prefers to work with clients that have at least $5 million in investable assets.
 However, this isn’t a hard-and-fast requirement, so those who have less than that may still be accepted as client.

 Additionally, the firm imposes minimums for the private funds it advises.
 These requirements range from $200,000 to $500,000.